 Transfer students are an integral and vibrant part of the Carolina community.
 They bring a wealth of diversity and experience and enhance the overall experience for all students, faculty and staff.
 In the UNC Kenan-Flagler Undergraduate Business Program, we understand that transferring is a complex process and have outlined the below policies and guidelines to help transfer students make informed decisions and achieve as smooth a transition as possible.

 Transfer students must first be admitted to UNC Undergraduate Admissions prior to applying to the Undergraduate Business major or minor.
 Students must spend at least one semester (fall) in the College of Arts and Sciences before they are eligible to start at the business school.

 Junior transfer students are defined as anyone transferring to UNC-Chapel Hill entering their fifth term of residence in the fall semester.

-- Are strongly encouraged to consider the undergraduate business minor over the undergraduate business major.
-It is much more reasonable for a junior transfer to be able to complete the requirements for the minor in their allotted four semesters both in terms of prerequisites and core courses.
+- Are encouraged to consider the undergraduate business minor over the undergraduate business major, if they find they do not have enough time to complete the prerequisite courses and/or to complete the business major.
 Business minors receive all of the benefits as business majors (alumni network, access to our global program opportunities and career development initiatives, etc.), are highly sought after by recruiters and achieve the same employment placement rates as business majors.

 - Should know that admission to the Business School is extremely competitive.
 We only admit approximately 50 percent of our applicants each year.
 Please review our eligibility requirements and our class profile.
 Given the undergraduate business application process, students who are currently enrolled in business programs at other four-year institutions should think carefully about their decision to leave these programs.